Diamond tester trouble shooting

 The purpose of a Multi Tester is to show you if the stone is diamond or not diamond.
 It carries out the diamond test (see above) then, a fraction of a second later, it carries out the Moissanite test (see above) and its microchip combines both readings and calculates a response.

 You will not get correct readings if, in that first split second, you remove-and-replace the probe or slide it across the stone or press hard then let go then press hard.
 It only works if you put the probe on the stone (in the centre of the stone) firmly - once.
-As with all of these testers, this is no problem if you can see what you are doing and you have a steady hand.
+As with any tester, this is no problem if you can see what you are doing and you have a steady hand.
 If you can't see, please find your reading glasses or a magnifier.
 If you don't have a steady hand you will not be able to use a tester.

 Diamonds read DIAMOND based on thermal conductivity, all the rules and conditions listed above apply.